merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 and for root:
 `PATH=/usr/pkg/sbin:/opt/csw/sbin:/usr/sfw/sbin:/usr/sbin:/usr/pkg/bin:/opt/csw/bin:/usr/sfw/bin:/usr/bin:`

-Unfortunately, I didn't put all my changes into patches (but some of them will be shared soon).
-I hope my explanations are useful if anyone needs to use pkgsrc on Solaris 10 SPARC in future.
+Unfortunately, I didn't put all my changes into patches, but I hope my explanations are useful if anyone needs to use pkgsrc on Solaris 10 SPARC in future.

 ## The system python